clegaspi/saml_reader/README.md

 For Windows, installing the `xmlsec` package from PyPI already has these dependencies pre-built into the installation process for the package, so there should be no need to install them separately.

-For Apple M Chips a workaround will be outlined below.
+### Workaround for `xmlsec` compile issues

+There is presently a [compatibility issue](https://github.com/xmlsec/python-xmlsec/issues/252) with the Python package `xmlsec` and its underlying library `libxmlsec1` versions for `libxmlsec1` versions above `1.3.0`.
+This manifests as an ungraceful failure while installing this depedency when installing SAML Reader.
+This will happen regardless of if you are installing from PyPI or the GitHub source until `xmlsec` is fixed.

+#### For MacOS

+The following workaround has been tested successfully with a Macbook Pro M1 Pro and Python 3.10+.
+This involves downgrading `xmlsec` to a known working version (`1.2.37`).

+1. Install the required `xmlsec` dependencies above.
+2. Clone the repository locally with `git clone`.
+3. Create a virtual environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) using Python 3.9+ and activate it.
+4. `brew edit libxmlsec1` and replace the entire contents of the brew package with the following [gist](https://raw.githubusercontent.com/Homebrew/homebrew-core/7f35e6ede954326a10949891af2dba47bbe1fc17/Formula/libxmlsec1.rb)
+5. `brew unlink libxmlsec1` and `brew uninstall libxmlsec1`
+6. In your shell `rc` file (`.bashrc`, `.zshrc`, etc.), set the environment variable `HOMEBREW_NO_INSTALL_FROM_API` to `1`.
+7. Force a clean installation with `brew install /opt/homebrew/Library/Taps/homebrew/homebrew-core/Formula/libxmlsec1.rb`
+8. Trigger a clean installation of the pip package with `pip install . --no-cache-dir`.
+9. Remove `HOMEBREW_NO_INSTALL_FROM_API` from your shell `rc` file.
+10. (optional) To keep `brew` from upgrading the package, run `brew pin libxmlsec1`.

+Thank you to @josh-allan for identifying this workaround.

+#### For Windows

+Workarounds have not been tested on Windows or WSL deployments, nor am I certain if this compatibility issue affects Windows machines.

 ### Installing from PyPI

 To install SAML Reader from PyPI:

 1. It is **highly recommended** that this package be run in a Python virtual environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 Please follow one of the previous links to learn how to create a Python environment of your choice.
-Create the environment with Python 3.6-3.10 and activate it. **SAML Reader is not currently compatible with Python 3.11+.** I do not recommend installing this directly into your system's global environment.
+Create the environment with Python 3.6-3.10 and activate it.
+   - **SAML Reader on PyPI is not currently compatible with Python 3.11+.** [Install from the GitHub source](#installing-from-github-source) to enable compatibility with Python 3.11+.
+Compatibility is coming v0.0.7.
+   - I highly recommend against installing this directly into your system's global Python environment.
 There is just so much that can go wrong.
 2. Install the package from PyPI:

 ```bash
 pip install saml_reader
 ```
-3. Downgrade Werkzeug to `2.2.2` with `pip install Werkzeug==2.2.2` as the current release version introduces a breaking change and this version negates that change until a later Web Application Framework can be utilised.
-This is detailed in the Github issues section for [issue 85](https://github.com/clegaspi/saml_reader/issues/85)
-4. Run the command line interface by running `saml_reader` with options specified below.
+3. Run the command line interface by running `saml_reader` with options specified below.

 ### Installing from GitHub source